Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Chambolle--Pock and the Douglas--Rachford Algorithms

 where

 For the problem to be well posed, we suppose that the following assumptions hold:

 (i) The solution set of \eqref{eqincip} is nonempty.

 (ii) The infimal postcompositions are exact~\cite[Definition 12.34]{bau17}; that is, for every $r\in\mathcal{U}$, the infimum in \eqref{eqipf1} and \eqref{eqipf2} is attained, so it is a minimum (its value can be $+\infty$).
-In other words, for every $r$ in the range of $L$, denoted by $\mathrm{ran}\, L$, the set of minimizers of $\ff$ over the set $L^{-1}\{r\}$ is nonempty.
+In other words, for every $r\in\mathrm{ran}\, L$, the set of minimizers of $\ff$ over the set $L^{-1}\{r\}$ is nonempty.
 Likewise, for every $r\in\mathrm{ran}\,K$, the set of minimizers of $\g$ over $K^{-1}\{-r\}$ is nonempty.

 (iii) $\dg{L\triangleright f}$ is lower semicontinuous.
 A sufficient condition for that is $0 \in \mathrm{sri} (\mathrm{ran}\,L^* - \mathrm{dom}\, \dg{f^*})$~\cite[Corollary 25.44]{bau17}.
-Likewise, $\dr{(-K)\triangleright g}$ is lower semicontinuous.\\
+Likewise, $\dr{(-K)\triangleright g}$ is lower semicontinuous.

 Note that $\dg{L\triangleright f}$ and $\dr{(-K)\triangleright g}$ are convex and proper~\cite[Proposition 12.36]{bau17}.
 So (iii) implies that $\dg{L\triangleright f}\in\Gamma_0(\mathcal{U})$ and $\dr{(-K)\triangleright g}\in\Gamma_0(\mathcal{U})$.
-Moreover, $\dg{(L\triangleright f)^*}=\dg{f^*}\circ L^*$ and $\dr{((-K)\triangleright g)^*}=\dr{g^*}\circ -K^*$~\cite[Proposition 13.24]{bau17}.\\
+Moreover, $\dg{(L\triangleright f)^*}=\dg{f^*}\circ L^*$ and $\dr{((-K)\triangleright g)^*}=\dr{g^*}\circ -K^*$~\cite[Proposition 13.24]{bau17}.

-Then, let us apply the ADMM \eqref{algorithm_admm2} to the problem \eqref{eqadmmipa}: \ceq{align}{ &\,\mbox{\textbf{ADMM iteration for \eqref{eqadmmip1} and \eqref{eqadmmid1}}: for }i=0,1,\ldots\notag\\[-1mm] &\left\lfloor \right.} ($x^{(i+\frac{1}{2})}$ and $w^{(i)}$ in \eqref{algorithm_admm2} become $Lx^{(i+\frac{1}{2})}$ and $-Ky^{(i)}+c$ in \eqref{eqadmmipa}, respectively).
+Then, let us apply the ADMM \eqref{algorithm_admm2} to the problem \eqref{eqadmmipa}: \ceq{align}{ &\,\mbox{\textbf{ADMM iteration for \eqref{eqadmmip1} and \eqref{eqadmmid1}}: for }i=0,1,\ldots,\notag\\[-1mm] &\left\lfloor \right.} ($x^{(i+\frac{1}{2})}$ and $w^{(i)}$ in \eqref{algorithm_admm2} become $Lx^{(i+\frac{1}{2})}$ and $-Ky^{(i)}+c$ in \eqref{eqadmmipa}, respectively).